aleph2c/miros/doc/batterychargingexample.rst

 ----

-Our electrical engineer comes up to us, :new_spec:`How is it going?`, you answer, "No plan ever survives first contact with the enemy."
+Our electrical engineer comes up to us, :new_spec:`How is it going?`.

+You answer, "No plan ever survives first contact with the enemy."

-:new_spec:`That well hey?` "It's going well enough, I have the data model and statechart written, I can see that it might be working, and I only had to change a few things in the design do get it there.
+:new_spec:`That well hey?`

+"It's going well enough, I have the data model and statechart written, I can see that it might be working, and I only had to change a few things in the design do get it there.
 Now I have to figure out how to test it.
-I have no idea if it actually works"
+I have no idea if it *actually* works"

-:new_spec:`Any ideas?`.
+:new_spec:`Any ideas?`

 "I would like to feed in a graph or a CSV file, and have the statechart respond to the graph.
 I would have to instrument it in such a way that the statechart's log output would be easy to interpret next to the graph."

-:new_spec:`If you figure that out, i would like to use it too.  that's the nice thing about software, it's so gullible, it's so easy to lie to software eh?` You look at him for a while, and say, "Yeah, I guess you are right, maybe I could mock it out using dependency injection via subclassing or something like that".
+:new_spec:`If you figure that out, i would like to use it too.  that's the nice thing about software, it's so gullible, it's so easy to lie to software?`

+You look at him for a while, and say, "Yeah, I guess you are right, maybe I could mock it out using dependency injection via subclassing or something like that".

 :new_spec:`Why do you software guys always invent these complicated names for things?`